Zegocover/cookiecutter-zego-data-science/docs/docs/index.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is (separated by '_') a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `1.0_jqp_initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── Pipfile            <- The requirements file for reproducing the analysis environment using pipenv │
-│                         generated with `pip freeze > requirements.txt`
+├── setup.py           <- makes project pip installable (pipenv install -e .) so src can be imported └── src                <- Source code for use in this project.
+    ├── __init__.py    <- Makes src a Python module
     │
-├── setup.py           <- Make this project pip installable with `pip install -e` ├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
-│   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-│   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │   ├── predict_model.py
-│   │   └── train_model.py
-│   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-└── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    │
+    ├── models         <- Scripts to train models and then use trained models to make
+    │   │                 predictions
+    │   ├── predict_model.py
+    │   └── train_model.py
+    │
+    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```

 ## Opinions